mkschleg/MinAtar.jl/README.md

 ## Some other weirdness:
-- The state is returned from MinAtar as an Array of Float64s, where they really only need to be boolean.
-I'm talking w/ Kenny to maybe get this changed.
+- ~The state is returned from MinAtar as an Array of Float64s, where they really only need to be boolean.
+I'm talking w/ Kenny to maybe get this changed.~
+- There may be some issues w/ the pip install.
+In travis we rarely get `openSSL` errors, but have no way of dealing with this.
+If you are using your local machine and have used python before you should be able to debug this issues yourself.